 It's the start of the new school year and the National Education Association (NEA) is on the road for its 2014 Back to School tour!

-Lily Eskelsen García, the newly elected NEA President who takes office on September 1, and other NEA leaders are traveling across the country to meet with members, students and community partners to raise awareness on issues affecting the nation’s public schools.
+NEA president Lily Eskelsen García and other NEA leaders are traveling across the country to meet with members, students and community partners to raise awareness on issues affecting the nation’s public schools.

-NEA's 2014 Back to School Tour kicked off in California with President-Elect Lily Eskelsen García, beginning with a call for schools all children deserve, joining the United Teachers of Los Angeles and the California Teachers Association in meetings with members, ethnic communities, and the press.
+NEA's 2014 Back to School Tour kicked off in California with NEA president Lily Eskelsen García, beginning with a call for schools all children deserve, joining the United Teachers of Los Angeles and the California Teachers Association in meetings with members, ethnic communities, and the press.